farah5112github/Flask-Tutorial-from-Scratch/README.md

 # FLASK-Tutorial-from-Scratch
 ## What is FLASK?
 Flask is a web framework for building websites and web applications using Python.
 It helps developers create web pages and handle user interactions easily.
 Think of it like a toolbox that provides tools and shortcuts for building websites without having to write everything from scratch.
-It's popular because it's simple to use and flexible, making it great for both beginners and experienced developers.
+In simple terms, Flask, a web framework, relies on three main parts to work properly:
+**Routing:** It decides what code to run for different URLs **Debugging:** It helps find and fix errors in code **WSGI subsystem:** It handles communication between web servers and Python web applications.
+**Jinja2:** This is used for templates in Flask.
+Templates help to create HTML pages dynamically by combining static HTML with data from the application.
+**Click:** Click helps Flask integrate with the command line.
+It allows developers to create custom commands that can be run from the terminal to perform tasks related to their Flask application.

+All these parts were created by Armin Ronacher, who is also the creator of Flask.
+They work together to make Flask a powerful and flexible web framework.

 ## Learning Sources
 1. [Kris Naik FLASK tutorial](https://www.youtube.com/watch?v=4L_xAWDRs7w&list=PLZoTAELRMXVPBaLN3e-uoVRR9hlRFRfUc)
 2. **Book Name**: Flask Web Development_ Developing Web Applications with Python, **Writer**: Miguel Grinberg